david11133/david11133/README.md

 ### 👋 About Me
-- 👋 Hello, I'm David Nady, a junior Data Engineer graduate with a year of hands-on experience.
+- 👋 Hello, I am a junior Data Engineer graduate with a year of hands-on experience.
 - ⚙️ I'm passionate about data Infrastructure, architecture, automation, and optimization.
 - 🌍 I love contributing to open source projects and I have participated in Google Summer of code 2025.
 - 🛠️ Currently exploring various data technologies: Data pipelines, ETL/ELT, and data infrastructure.